TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 11/2 Samuel 11.8.md

 ---

-And David said to Uriah, Go down to thy house, and wash thy feet.
-And Uriah departed out of the king's house, and there followed him a mess [of food] from the king.
+David said to Uriah, "Go down to your house, and wash your feet."
+Uriah departed out of the king's house, and a gift from the king was sent after him.